An explicit kernel-split panel-based Nystr\"om scheme for integral equations on axially symmetric surfaces: Product integration for singular integrals

 \section{Product integration for singular integrals}

 This section summarizes and extends a high-order accurate panel-based analytic product integration scheme applicable to integrals whose kernels contain logarithmic- and Cauchy-type singularities.
-The scheme was first presented in Ref.~\cite{Hels09} and later adapted to the Nyström discretization of singular integral operators of planar scattering theory in Refs.~\cite{Hels13,HelsKarl13}.
-In the present work, the scheme is used for discretization along $\gamma$ of operators containing the functions $\mathfrak{Q}_{n-\frac{1}{2}}(\chi)$, as explained in Sections~\ref{sec:extract},~\ref{sec:Kastperp}, and~\ref{sec:discII}.
+The scheme was first presented in~\cite{Hels09} and later adapted to the Nyström discretization of singular integral operators of planar scattering theory in~\cite{Hels13,HelsKarl13}.
+In the present work, the scheme is used for discretization along $\gamma$ of operators containing the functions $\mathfrak{Q}_{n-\frac{1}{2}}(\chi)$ and $d_\tau(r,r')$, as explained in Sections~\ref{sec:extract},~\ref{sec:Kastperp}, and~\ref{sec:discII}.
+Functions with logarithmic singularities occur in $Z_n(r,r')$ for $r\in A$ and in $D_{\nu n}(r,r')$ for $r\in\gamma$.
+The sum of functions with logarithmic- and Cauchy-type singularities occurs in $D_{\tau n}(r,r')$.